polytypic/Recalled/README.md

 Understanding those works is not at all necessary to use Recalled or to understand its implementation, but might be of general interest.

+## Planned improvements

+Robustness improvements:

+* Currently Recalled does not implicitly guard against changes in the log format.
+Recalled should be improved to check a log format revision number and if the format has changed, Recalled should simply clear the log and recompute everything.

+* Currently Recalled does not clean up the computation log.
+There is a simple and efficient way to compact the log using a linear pass over the log and Recalled should be improved to perform such a clean up pass whenever the log is holding a large percentage of deleted items.

+Interface or flexibility improvements:

+* Currently Recalled implicitly uses the `PU` inference rules (see the reference docs) to generate serialization capabilities for arbitrary types.
+For clarity and flexibility, the interface of Recalled should also provide ways for user code to explicitly provide specialized serialization capabilities for Recalled to use.

+After the above improvements, Recalled should basically "just work" for carefree persisted, incremental, parallel computations and would be ready to be tagged as version "1.0.0".

+Scalability improvements:

+* Recalled has been designed with the idea in mind that the results of computations can be shared over a network of workstations.
+This is currently enabled in the form of the `digest` combinator and user code should be able to implement the necessary network stuff on top of Recalled.
+Sharing of results over a network of workstations could and should also be just directly supported by Recalled.

+* Recalled can currently be used to write programs that perform incremental computations when (re)run.
+It would also be possible to extend the internals of Recalled to support *change propagation* like in Self-Adjusting Computation.
+This way Recalled could also be used to implement build "agents" that monitor sources for changes and then perform incremental builds after changes.